-Maintenance - Native plants are not maintenance free, however they do not require fertilizer or supplemental moisture unless they've been planted where they wouldn't naturally be happy otherwise.
-The first year, most new plants benefit from regular watering if rain isn't sufficient.
-Mulch can help with moisture retention; leaf litter is preferred to wood chips.
-In general, do not cut or remove plant material until late spring: foliage provides cover, seeds provide food, and stiff, hollow stems are used by bees.
+Maintenance - Native plants do not require fertilizer or supplemental moisture unless they're planted where they wouldn't naturally be happy otherwise.
+The first year, most new plants benefit from regular deep watering if rain isn't sufficient.
+In general, do not cut or remove plant material until late spring: foliage provides cover, seeds provide food, and stiff hollow stems are used by bees.
 Some plants will self-mulch if material is left alone.
-Some plants appreciate having the previous year's growth removed.
-However, do NOT remove material too early, like before May.
-Research to learn more about what specific plants and insects need.
+Some plants (and your neighbors) may appreciate having the previous year's growth removed.
+However, do NOT remove material too early in the spring.
+Research to learn more about what your specific plants and insects need.